Statement on Standards of Professional Conduct (updated 2017)

 The political, social, and religious beliefs of history teachers necessarily inform their work, but the right of the teacher to hold and express such convictions can never justify falsification, misrepresentation, or concealment, or the persistent intrusion of material unrelated to the subject of the course.
 Furthermore, teachers should be mindful that students and other audience members have the right to disagree with a given interpretation or point of view.
 Students should be made aware of multiple causes and varying interpretations.
 Within the bounds of the historical topic being studied, the free expression of legitimate differences of opinion should always be a goal.
 Teachers should judge students’ work on merit alone.

 Course offerings, textbooks, and public history presentations should address the diversity of human experience, recognizing that historical accuracy requires attention both to individual and cultural similarities and differences and to the larger global and historical context within which societies have evolved.
 The American Historical Association is on record as encouraging educational and public history activities to counter harassment and discrimination on campuses and in the public realm.
 It encourages administrators to speak out vigorously against such incidents.
-At the same time, the Association disapproves of efforts to limit or punish free speech.
+At the same time, the Association strongly disapproves of efforts to limit or punish free speech, whether it be verbal or written, regardless of the medium of communication.
 We condemn the violation of First Amendment rights to free speech, as well as the harassment and vilification to which individuals have sometimes been subjected for exercising these rights.
+Tenure exists to protect the right to academic freedom of expression; without that right, teaching and scholarly research would be muzzled and inadequate.

 Because interpreting the past is so vital to democratic debate and civic life in the public realm, historians regularly have the opportunity to discuss the implications of their knowledge for concerns and controversies in the present—including present controversies about past events.
 It is one of the privileges of our profession to share historical insights and interpretations with a wider public, wherever the locus of our employment.
 We should welcome the chance to do so, and the institutions that employ historians should recognize the importance of this aspect of our work.
 Historians should not be subject to institutional or professional penalties for their beliefs and activities, provided they do not misrepresent themselves as speaking for their institutions or their professional organizations when they are not authorized to do so.